conceptadev/rockets-react/packages/react-material-ui/src/components/Filter/README.md

 ### Props

+#### filters

-`filters`: list of information and handlers that compose the table search \
+list of information and handlers that compose the table search

+#### additionalGridItems

-`additionalGridItems`: external nodes that can be displayed in the same grid of the inputs \
+external nodes that can be displayed in the same grid of the inputs

+#### complementaryActions

-`complementaryActions`: nodes that can be displayed together with the inputs, often containing actions such as Clear or Search buttons \
+nodes that can be displayed together with the inputs, often containing actions such as Clear or Search buttons

 ## Example